karlalockhart/coffee-app/README.md

 5. You can also choose your favorites to be added to the favorites page by clicking on the favorites star.

 Page Organization:
->top: Header > Title of Project > The Black Artist Project or B.A.P.
+>top: Header > Title of Project: Carmen's Coffee Corner
->top: navigation area > search bar, dark mode and contact form
+>top: navigation area > home (coffee cards), add coffee (coffee form), favorites
->container: content
+>container: coffee card content & details
+>bottom: footer > copyright content

 Open API to utilize:
 db.json - http://localhost:3001/